Los Angeles Valiant: Early years: 2018–2020

-Relocation to China: 2021–present
+Relocation to China: 2021–2022

 In the offseason preceding the 2021 season, the Valiant made several roster acquisitions, planning to compete in the league's Western division.
-However, in mid-January 2021, the team announced that it would be relocating to the China to compete in the league's Eastern region.
+However, in mid-January 2021, the team announced that it would be relocating to China to compete in the league's Eastern region.
 The decision to make the move was in response to a suggestion made by Overwatch League, as the league needed more teams in its Eastern region.
 On January 29, the Valiant released their entire roster and most staff, with Immortals Gaming Club citing visa issues in the move to China for the reason.
-The decision was met with heavy criticism by fans and analysts; as all team's were required to have at least seven players signed by January 4, 2021, many team rosters were already full, leaving few options for the dropped players.
+The decision was met with heavy criticism by fans and analysts; as all teams were required to have at least seven players signed by January 4, 2021, many team rosters were already full, leaving few options for the dropped players.
 Several weeks later, the Immortals signed a one-year operating agreement with Chinese esports organization LinGan e-Sports (LGE), in which LGE would not acquire any share in the Valiant, nor claim any ownership.
 In mid-March 2021, the Valiant announced its six-player roster, consisting partly of previously retired and controversial players, which would be led by head coach Zhang "JpCat" Peng.
 The Valiant had their worst season in franchise history, finishing the 2021 regular season in last place with a 0–16 record.
 The finish made the second team in OWL history to have a winless season.

 In December 2021, the Valiant announced that they would continue to compete from Asia in the Eastern division, and LGE would continue to operate the team throughout the 2022 season.

+Return to the West: 2023

+In February 2023, the Valiant announced their return to the Western division for the 2023 Season and later in March signed a completely North American roster ahead of Pro-Am West.

+Dissolution

+In October 2023, following the termination of the Overwatch League, the Valiant ceased operations.